 During the training, you must administer Botox® to live patients using the supplies provided by the institute.
 This includes the botulinum toxin drug, needles, masks, gloves and charts.

-If you decide hands-on training is the right path for you, physicians are best served by attending an in person, hands-on, botox training courses offered at a medical facility, not in a hotel room or via a webcam in someone’s own living room.
+If you decide hands-on training is the right path for you, licensed medical providers are best served by attending an in person, hands-on, botox training courses offered at a medical facility, not in a hotel room or via a webcam in someone’s own living room.

 “After completing training of the calibre of the IAPAM’s Aesthetic Medicine Symposiums and Botox & Dermal Filler Bootcamps or that of other professional associations,” continues Russell, “doctors are positioned to offer these procedures to both their existing patient base, as well as capturing that growing portion of the anti-aging market who fear the risks associated with “online medicine.””